updateVariable Step

 Let’s build and execute the “updateVariableDef” example.

-- Create a new definition called “updateVariableDef”
+- Create a new process definition called “updateVariableDef” and open the definition in designer mode.

-- Drag the “task, updateVariables” steps to the canvas
+- Drag the “task, updateVariables” steps to the canvas.

-- Define a variable to store the result
+- Define a variable or a global to store the result.

 - Click the “Task” step to configure its “Optional” properties.
-Click the button to configure the users to route the form as below.
+Click the button to configure the users to route the form as shown below.

 - Expression Builder Utility.
 Click inside the textbox.
-Use the keyboard shortcut ALT + E to invoke the expression builder.
+Use the keyboard shortcut “ALT + E” to invoke the expression builder.
 This utility shall enable the building and validation of expressions, as shown in the image below.
 Send the expression to the clipboard and paste it into the input field.

 - Example for conditions to evaluate: